matestack/matestack-ui-core/docs/components/cite.md

 Show [specs](/spec/usage/components/cite_spec.rb)

-The HTML span tag implemented in ruby.
+The HTML cite tag implemented in ruby.

 ## Parameters

 This component can take 2 optional configuration params and either yield content or display what gets passed to the `text` configuration param.

 #### # id (optional)
-Expects a string with all ids the span should have.
+Expects a string with all ids the cite tag should have.

 #### # class (optional)
-Expects a string with all classes the span should have.
+Expects a string with all classes the cite tag should have.

 ## Example 1: Yield a given block